strangehurst/PNML.jl/docs/src/interface.md

 expressed in a pnml model.
 The consumer of the IR is a network, most naturally a varity of Petri Net.

-High-Level Petri Net Graphs can be expressed in a pnml model.
+High-Level Petri Net Graphs (HLPNG) can be expressed in a pnml model.

 [`PnmlDict`](@ref) is an alias for `Dict{Symbol,Any}`.
 Each XML tag is first parsed into a `PnmlDict`, many are then used